 This section includes general information about the larger History of Food and Drink collecting area.
 Keep in mind that there may be resources beyond those listed in the guide specific to your research.
 We encourage you to explore different aspects of the History of Food and Drink collecting area as part of your research.
-If you need help, have questions, or would like more details, please contact Special Collections (our general information is on the box on the bottom left or you can contact our in-house food history fanatic, archivist Kira Dietz.
+If you need help, have questions, or would like more details, please contact Special Collections and University Archives (our general information is on the box on the bottom left or you can contact our in-house food history fanatic, archivist Kira Dietz.

 From Knox Gelatine: Desserts, Salads, Candies and Frozen Dishes, c.1936